aspose-total/Aspose.Total-Products/total/en/cpp/conversion/wordml-to-pptx/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert WORDML to PPTX or Online App" h2="Export WORDML to PPTX within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate WORDML to PPTX conversion while using two of it's APIs.
-Load your WORDML using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as PPTX.
+<h2>Why to Convert</h2>

+Converting WordML to PPTX is a common requirement for many businesses.
+It allows users to create presentations from existing WordML documents, which can be used for a variety of purposes, such as creating presentations for meetings, conferences, and other events.
+Additionally, it can be used to create presentations for marketing purposes, such as creating product brochures and other promotional materials.

+<h2>How Aspose.Total Helps for WordML to PPTX Conversion</h2>

+Aspose.Total for C++ is a powerful file automation API that allows users to automate the conversion of WordML to PPTX.
+It consists of two APIs, Aspose.Words for C++ and Aspose.Slides for C++, which can be used to automate the conversion process.
+With Aspose.Words for C++, users can load their WordML documents and convert them to HTML.
+Then, with Aspose.Slides for C++, users can load the HTML and create a new presentation, which can then be saved as a PPTX file.
+This process allows users to quickly and easily convert WordML documents to PPTX presentations, without having to manually create the presentation from scratch.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}